charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 [Supported NVIDIA GPUs and Systems][nvidia-gpu-support] documentation.

-When deploying the Charmed Kubernetes bundle, you can use a YAML overlay file to ensure application instance types and configuration are optimized for use in a GPU-enabled environemnt.
+When deploying the Charmed Kubernetes bundle, you can use a YAML overlay file to ensure application instance types and configuration are optimised for use in a GPU-enabled environemnt.
 Broadly, the following should be noted when constructing an overlay file:

 - The GPU operator charm manages software packages and drivers on a host.
 Therefore,